• Share this on:

 Pesticide residues and contaminants

-Pesticide residues are one of the crucial issues for fruit and vegetable suppliers.
-To avoid health and environmental risks, the European Union has set maximum residue levels (MRLs) for pesticides and other contaminants, such as heavy metals, in and on food products.
+Pesticide residues are 1 of the crucial issues for fruit and vegetable suppliers.
+To avoid health and environmental risks, the European Union (EU) has set maximum residue levels (MRLs) for pesticides and other contaminants, such as heavy metals, in and on food products.
 Products exceeding the MRLs are withdrawn from the market.
 For substances that are not yet included in the European regulation, the default MRL of 0.01 mg/kg applies.

 Note that buyers in several EU Member States, such as Germany, the Netherlands and Austria, use even lower maximum residue levels than those established by European legislation.
+Supermarket chains, which sell many avocados, have the strictest requirements.

 Tips: